 Toward that end, the Iowa DNR Wildlife Bureau maintains a Private Lands Program with a focused effort to enroll landowners in conservation programs across the state.
-Using 5 Private Lands Biologists, 5 Wildlife Specialists, 4 AmeriCorps members, and 5 Habitat Specialist stationed in local Natural Resource Conservation Service (NRCS) offices, the efforts of the state's 20 management biologists are greatly enhanced.
+Using 5 Private Lands Biologists, 5 Wildlife Specialists, and 5 Habitat Specialist stationed in local Natural Resource Conservation Service (NRCS) offices, the efforts of the state's 20 management biologists are greatly enhanced.

 The Iowa DNR coordinates its efforts with those of the NRCS, Farm Service Agency (FSA), and the Soil and Water Conservation Districts (SWCD).
 It also is receiving assistance from and working cooperatively with many non-government organizations such as Pheasants Forever and The Nature Conservancy in its effort to get the habitat back on the land.

 This private lands effort involves contacting and advising landowners about possible conservation practices that could be put into place on their lands.
 Wetlands are designed, shelterbelts and winter food plots are developed and planted, native grass seedings and tree plantings are designed.
 Funding to get these designed practices on the ground comes from the USDA, IDNR, and private organizations.

 Technical Assistance Restoring Wetlands